Strong mechanical squeezing in a microcavity with double quantum wells: Introduction

-The paper is structured as follows: It presents the scheme, the Hamiltonian of the system, and the linearized quantum Langevin equations in the next section \ref{model}.
+The structure of the paper as described is as follows: the scheme of the theoretical model, the Hamiltonian that describes the dynamical system, and the linearized quantum Langevin equations are presented in the next section.
 In Sec. \ref{sta}, the steady state minimum quadrature variance of the mechanical resonator is discussed.
 We analyze the influence of the different parameters on the squeezing of the mechanical mode.
 We summarize our results and conclude in the last section.